- Formulas

 -

-The debt-to-Income ratio, or DTI, is the ratio of monthly debt divided by monthly income.
+The debt-to-income ratio, or DTI, is a measure of your monthly debt compared to your monthly income.

 -